 Each year VPAS serves over 5,000 older adults and their families, providing food, social engagement activities, personal care, adult daycare, cooling and heating assistance, insurance counseling, and transportation services.
-Once an individual is

 Many people don’t realize that, even though VPAS receives funding from government sources for many of its programs, VPAS is not a government organization – it relies heavily upon donations to offer all of its services.
 VPAS is a 501(c)(3) public charity, and as such, all gifts to VPAS are tax deductible to the fullest extent of the law.